Revenue Collection Department

 The Calhoun County Tax Collection Department notifies the property owner and is responsible for collecting the correct tax for each parcel of land.
 Taxes are due at the end of each tax year.

 Taxes are due every year October 1st.
 Taxes can be paid between October 1st and December 31st without penalty.
 Taxes become delinquent after December 31st.
 Any unpaid taxes are assessed fees and 1% interest per month beginning in January of each calendar year.
-All unpaid property is sold at auction in May to the highest bidder.
+All unpaid property is sold at auction in May to the lowest bidder.
 The property is sold with a three year "Right of Redemption".
 Personal property has no right of redemption.

 If you purchase property during the year, you need to make sure the taxes are paid.
 The tax bill will usually be in the previous owner's name.
 You (as the new property owner) are responsible for taxes on all property you own, no matter how the bill may be listed.